mkumar73/beckernick.github.io/_posts/2017-02-22-one-dimensional-music-ranking.markdown

 # Kesha Wins Most One-Dimensional of All Time

-After ranking from the 2012-2016 Top 100 Tracks playlists, I wanted to evaluate some classic artists across time periods.
+After ranking artists from the 2012-2016 Top 100 Tracks playlists, I wanted to evaluate some classic artists across time periods.

 I didn't calculate Cluster Spread for every major group in history, but I did try a lot of bands (at least another 75-100).
-In a shocking turn of a events, Kesha managed to narrowly beat out Creed (a heavy favorite going into this process) as the most one-dimensional of all time.
+In a nail biters, Kesha managed to beat out Creed (a heavy favorite going into this process) as the most one-dimensional of all time.

 But don't worry Creed fans.
 There's always a chance they'll come out of retirement and write a new hit that will [take them higher](https://www.youtube.com/watch?v=DhAFbwoaH7o).